-There are many minor incidents, misunderstandings, and interpersonal conflicts that can be resolved through discussion with the persons involved, without a formal investigation, if those involved agree.
-If it is determined that the matter can be resolved informally and without referral to EAC, then the following shall be documented in writing:
+There are many minor incidents, misunderstandings, and interpersonal conflicts that can be resolved through discussion with the persons involved, without a formal investigation.
+Informal resolution is encouraged and intended to resolve conflicts with a minimum amount of intervention, if those involved agree.
+Employees are encouraged to work with their supervisors to resolve conflicts and concerns with the minimum amount of intervention needed.
+Independent agency staff should first consult with their supervising Independent Agency Officer and central staff with the Chief of Staff to share concerns or ask for help with conflict resolution.

+All supervisors should follow best practices and document the steps taken to resolve any conflict or complaint.
+In the case of a harassment or discrimination complaint that can be resolved informally and without referral to EAC, then the following shall also be documented in writing: